TissUUmaps/TissUUmaps/README.md

 # FlaskTissUUmaps
-FlaskTissUUmaps is a minimal python server for [TissUUmaps](https://tissuumaps.research.it.uu.se/) using Flask.
+FlaskTissUUmaps is a minimal python server for [TissUUmaps](https://tissuumaps.research.it.uu.se/) using Flask that comes with a standalone User Interface.

 ## Differences with TissUUmaps